MoneyBrilliant connects your accounts by establishing a secure connection with your financial institution.

 2. Enter you login credentials

-Here you enter your User Id and Password and select Update (for mobile) or Continue (for desktop).
+Here you enter your User Id and Password and select Update (for mobile) or Continue (for web browser).
 When you enter your login credentials, these go directly to our our data provider Yodlee Inc, who establish a secure connection with your financial providers.
 Yodlee are a large US listed company providing financial data services to over 70 million customers world wide.

 After you enter your User Id and Password the MoneyBrilliant system will try to connect with the Institution to determine what accounts exist and to import account balances and transactions.
 This will happen in the background, so you can continue to connect additional accounts while this is happening.